Subhagatoadak/SubhagatoAdak/README.md

 ---

-- 🔭 I’m currently working on GenAI initiatives, building smart assistants and analytical tools.
+- 🔭 I’m currently working on GenAI initiatives, building smart assistants, analytical tools and Marketing Mix methodologies.
 - 🌱 I’m currently learning advanced GenAI frameworks, NLP, and scalable AI solutions.
 - 👯 I’m looking to collaborate on open-source AI projects, GenAI frameworks, and NLP research.
 - 🤔 I’m looking for help with enhancing the scalability and accuracy of AI-driven analytical tools.